Coronavirus - please note

-Car parking charges and enforcement will resume in Hertsmere in June after a period of suspension due to the coronavirus pandemic.
+Car parking charges and enforcement resumed in Hertsmere in June after a period of suspension due to the coronavirus pandemic.

-Charges in all council-owned pay and display car parks, and on-street pay and display bays across the borough, if not suspended due to social distancing measures, will resume on 8 June.
+Charges in all council-owned pay and display car parks, and on-street pay and display bays across the borough, if not suspended due to social distancing measures, also resumed in June.

 Parks and green spaces